There is a semiconductor shortage right now, and it is affecting all of us.

 All eggs in one basket

 Given the prevalence of computer chips in modern equipment and machinery, it is staggering to find that more than half of the world supply comes from just one company, TSMC, in Taiwan.
-With a further 20% made by Samsung in South Korean, the two companies together account for three quarters of the world’s microchip production, or around 750bn chips per year.
+With a further 20% made by Samsung in South Korea, the two companies together account for three-quarters of the world’s microchip production, or around 750bn chips per year.

 A global shortage

 The inflexibility of this set-up has been brought to a head by the global pandemic, with significant swings in global demand causing real problems in the supply chain.
 In the motor industry, a big drop in sales at the start of 2020 meant many car manufacturers cancelled their chip orders.
 When the market bounced back unexpectedly quickly later that year, many of these firms were left high and dry, without the crucial chips they needed to meet the sudden surge in demand.
 One estimate puts lost sales at $60bn, with many car firms having to mothball production plants for lack of chips.

 At the other end of the scale, the pandemic has brought an unprecedented demand for consumer electronics.
 The change in lifestyle has seen a huge rise in sales of everything from Play Stations and XBoxes to entertain the locked-down masses, to PCs and laptops for homeworkers.
 With companies like Apple far bigger customers than the motor manufacturers, they are inevitably jumping the new queue, making the semiconductor shortage even worse.

 Why can’t we just make more chips?